Skip to main content

 Explanatory Note 2

-Explore elements to create a section of a Te Ao Haka item involves:
+Create a section of a Te Ao Haka item involves:

-Apply elements to create a section of a Te Ao Haka item involves:
+Create an integrated section of a Te Ao Haka item involves:

 Explanatory Note 3